tshekar9/weight-tracker-app/README.md

 ### ⭐ Future Improvements

 - Add user dashboards with BMI and goal tracking.
-- Export weight data to CSV.
+- Feature to allow export of data to CSV.
 - Email reminders or push notifications to track daily.

 ### 📝 License